P2P Scholarship – Frequently Asked Questions

 When will I be notified if I’ve been chosen for a P2P Scholarship Award?

 Students that are selected to receive an award will be notified in August.

-For more information please contact Kim Collibee, Director of Programs and Technology.
+For more information please contact Kim Collibee, Chief Operating Officer.